karvendhanm/disaster_response/README.md

 ## Licensing, Authors, Acknowledgements<a name="licensing"></a>

 Must give credit to figuure-eight for the [data](https://www.figure-eight.com/data-for-everyone/).
 Otherwise, feel free to use the code here as you would like!

+## Summary<a name="summary"></a>

+A dataset from figure-eight of text messages sent during disasters have been taken and the text messages have been classified into 36 categories.
+As disaster is the time when relief agencies are overwhelmed and can't sort through these messages manually or keyword search, these algorithms will help sort these message.

+Overall was able to categorize messages with aound 90% accuracy with respect to all categories expect four categories where the accuracy is around 80%.